codeangler/vpc-endpoints-lab/setup.md

 # Environment Setup

-v2.5

-Use the Event Engine Dashboard URL and the Hash provided to access the AWS account you will use for this lab

 Validate that the CloudFormation stacks used to setup the lab completed successfully at:

 https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks

 Verify that all stacks have been provisioned with a status of **CREATE_COMPLETE**

-Note:  The AWS region used in the screenshots/diagrams below may differ from your Event Engine region (US-EAST-1).
-Additionally, CloudFormation stack names will be different.

 ## Lab scenario